xiangliu1123/Directory-Navigation/README.md

 ### Structure of the Code
 1. Main Window Initialization: Creation of the Tkinter window, setting its title, geometry, and font.
 2. GUI Components: Listbox for directory contents, scrollbar, and buttons for file operations (create, delete, read, write, back, help).
-3. Event Bindings: Linking GUI elements to their respective functions (e.g., double-click event on the listbox).
+3. Event Bindings: Linking GUI elements to their respective functions (e.g., double-click event on the list box).
 4. File Operations Functions: list_dir, create_file, delete_file, read_file, write_file, each performing specific file operations.
 5. Utility Functions: on_double_click, go_back, show_help, handling user interactions like navigation and displaying help.
 6. File Interaction: Reading from and writing to files in the current directory.